scholarships-and-grants

 HOW DO APPLICANTS KNOW IF THEY ARE SUCCESSFUL?

-All applicants will be advised of the outcome of their application via myHETIconnect or email, usually within two weeks of application submission.
+All applicants will be advised of the outcome of their application via myHETIconnect or email, usually within five working days of application submission.

 WHAT IS REQUIRED OF A SCHOLARSHIP RECIPIENT?